Crown Prince of Saudi Arabia: History of the crown prince position

 A fierce power struggle between Abdulaziz's most senior sons, Saud and Faisal, erupted immediately after Abdulaziz's death.
-Faisal was declared the Prime Minister of Saudi Arabia in 1954, but had limited powers.
+Faisal was declared the prime minister of Saudi Arabia in 1954, but had limited powers.
 Soon after, Saudi Arabia began having financial issues and debt as a result of Saud's disastrous policies.
 Saud was often associated among other things with the plundering of oil revenues, luxurious palaces, and conspiracy inside and outside of Saudi Arabia while Faisal was associated with sobriety, piety, puritanism, thriftiness, and modernization.
-As the severity of the issues in Saudi Arabia became much worse, the House of Saud forced King Saud to delegate most of his executive powers to Faisal in 1958.
-However, Faisal was still unable to use his powers as Saud continued to block them, which prompted Faisal to resign.
-As Saud continued to handle general affairs ineptly, he was bringing Saudi Arabia to the brink of collapse.
+As the issues in Saudi Arabia worsened, the House of Saud forced King Saud to delegate most of his executive powers to Faisal in 1958.
+However, Faisal was still unable to use his powers as Saud continued to block them, which prompted Faisal to resign in 1960, although he returned to the position in 1962.
 On 4 March 1964, Faisal and his brothers launched a bloodless coup d'état against Saud.
 Faisal was made regent, and Saud remained King as a purely ceremonial role.
 In November, the ulema, cabinet and senior members of the ruling family forced Saud to abdicate altogether, and Faisal became king in his own right.
 On 6 January 1965, Saud went to the palace with his uncle Abdullah bin Abdul Rahman to declare his allegiance to King Faisal.

 The next in line, Prince Mohammed, was crown prince for a short time but disclaimed that title in favour of Prince Khalid in 1965.

 Shortly after King Faisal was assassinated by his nephew, Khalid became the King of Saudi Arabia and Fahd became the crown prince.
 During Khalid and Fahd's reigns, both adopted conservative Islamic policies after the 1979 Grand Mosque seizure.
 When King Fahd had a stroke in 1995, crown prince Abdullah became the formal Regent for the remainder of Fahd's reign.
 When Abdullah became King, he began to modernize Saudi Arabia.
 He allowed women the right to vote and to work in government positions.
 Abdullah also created the Allegiance Council, a body that is composed of the sons and grandsons of Saudi Arabia's founder, King Abdulaziz, to vote by a secret ballot to choose future kings and crown princes.